zhaobaoping/test/BUMO GO SDK guide.rst

 GetTransactions
 ~~~~~~~~~~~~~~~~

-The ``getTransactions`` interface is used to query all transactions at the
+The ``GetTransactions`` interface is used to query all transactions at the
 specified block height.

 The method to call this interface is as follows: